-For further advice about extremism the DfE provide a dedicated telephone helpline and mailbox for non-emergency advice for staff and governors: they can be contacted on 020

-7340 7264 or counterextremism@education.gsi.gov.uk or contact 101 (non-emergency number for the police).
+For further advice about extremism the DfE provide a dedicated telephone helpline and mailbox for non-emergency advice for staff and governors: they can be contacted on 020 7340 7264 or counterextremism@education.gsi.gov.uk or contact 101 (non-emergency number for the police).
+The H&F PREVENT contact number is 020 8753 5727.

-11 RESPONSIBILITIES OF SCHOOL STAFF, GOVERNORS AND VOLUNTEERS

-All school staff, Governors and volunteers have a responsibility to identify and report suspected abuse and to ensure the safety and wellbeing of the pupils in their school.
-If staff have any concerns about a child's welfare they should act on them immediately.
+11 RESPONSIBILITIES OF SCHOOL STAFF, GOVERNORS AND VOLUNTEERS staff have any concerns about a child's welfare they should act on them immediately.
 In doing so they should seek advice and support as necessary from the Designated Person and/or one of the Deputy Designated Persons who are most likely to have a complete safeguarding picture and to advise on safeguarding concerns.